MahediBuilds/ADA-Lab/README.md

   - `SelectionSortGraph.pdf`: Performance graph showing time taken for various input sizes.
   - `SelectionSortOutput.png`: Sample output screenshot of the program execution.

+### Lab 3

+- **Merge Sort Implementation**:
+  - `MergeSort.c`: C implementation of the merge sort algorithm using divide and conquer.
+Efficient for large datasets with a time complexity of O(n log n).
+  - `MergeSort.exe`: Executable version for running the program on Windows.
+  - `MergeSort graph.pdf`: Graph illustrating the time complexity and performance of merge sort for varying input sizes.
+  - `Merge Sort vs Selection Sort graph.pdf`: Comparative graph analyzing the performance of merge sort versus selection sort across different datasets.

 ### LeetCode Practice

 - **155. Min Stack** (`155_MINSTACK.c`): Implementation of a stack that supports push, pop, top, and retrieving the minimum element in constant time.

+Feel free to explore the folders and files to understand the implementation of various algorithms and solutions to different problems.